Active Learning for Cost-Sensitive Classification: Label Complexity Analysis

-We now describe two examples to give more intuition for \alg and our label complexity bounds.
+We now describe \df{three} examples to give more intuition for \alg and our label complexity bounds.
 Even in the low noise case, our label complexity analysis does not demonstrate all of the potential benefits of our query rule.
-In this section we give two related examples to further demonstrate these advantages.
+In this section we give \df{three} examples to further demonstrate these advantages.

 Our first example shows the benefits of using the domination criterion in querying, in addition to the cost range condition.
 Consider a problem under Assumption~\ref{as:low_noise}, where the optimal cost is predicted perfectly, the second best cost is $\tau$ worse and all the other costs are substantially worse, but with variability in the predictions.
 Since all classifiers predict the correct label, we get $\theta_1 = \theta_2 = 0$, so our label complexity bound is $\order(1)$.
 Intuitively, since every regressor is certain of the optimal label and its cost, we actually make zero queries.
 On the other hand, all of the suboptimal labels have large cost ranges, so querying based solely on a cost range criteria, as would happen with an active regression algorithm~\citep{castro2005faster}, leads to a large label complexity.